victorjonsson/jquery-editable/README.md

             // Content has changed...
         }
         if( data.fontSize ) {
-            // the font size is changed
+            // the font size has changed
         }

         // data.$el gives you a reference to the element that was edited